 Salah to face Mane in 2022 World Cup play-offs as Egypt drawn against Senegal

+Liverpool duo Salah and Mane go head-to-head for place at 2022 World Cup as Egypt drawn against Senegal

 Only one of Mohamed Salah or Sadio Mane will be going to the 2022 World Cup in Qatar, after Egypt and Senegal were drawn together in the African qualifying play-off round.